uport-project/ethr-did/README.md

 }
 ```

-On-chain refers to something that is resolved with a transaction on a blockchain, while off-chain can be anything from temporary payment channels, to IPFS.
+On-chain refers to something that is resolved with a transaction on a blockchain, while off-chain can refer to anything from temporary payment channels to IPFS.

 It supports the proposed [Decentralized Identifiers](https://w3c-ccg.github.io/did-spec/) spec from the [W3C Credentials Community Group](https://w3c-ccg.github.io).

-## DID method
+## DID Method

 A "DID method" is a specific implementation of a DID scheme that is identified by a `method name`.
-In this case, the method name is `ethr`, and the method identifier is an ethereum address.
+In this case, the method name is `ethr`, and the method identifier is an Ethereum address.

 To encode a DID for an Ethereum address, simply prepend `did:ethr:`

-eg:
+For example:

 `did:ethr:0xf3beac30c498d9e26865f34fcaa57dbb935b0d74`